Information for current research students

 Students who enrolled on or after 1 August 2013

-Students who enrolled on or after 1 August 2013 are required to demonstrate the acquisition of personal development and employability skills, through various routes including modules, courses and workshops, alongside any compulsory subject specific training required by their Research Institute or Faculty.
+Students who enrolled on or after 1 August 2013 are required to demonstrate the acquisition of personal development and employability skills, through various routes including modules, courses and workshops, alongside any compulsory subject specific training required by their Faculty.

 - The emphasis is on student-led training programme set in consultation with the Lead supervisor and monitored and reported through a single (student) PDLP - the student’s PDLP is also the record of research targets and achievements.